Benjamin Dahlström

-Benjamin Dahlström (born 8 August 2003) is a Finnish professional football player who plays as a left back for TPS, on loan from Gnistan.
+Benjamin Dahlström (born 8 August 2003) is a Finnish professional football player who plays as a left back for Gnistan.

 Career

 Dahlstöm played in the youth sectors of Helsingin Palloseura (HPS), Käpylän Pallo (KäPa) and HJK Helsinki, before joining HJK's reserve team Klubi 04 in 2021.

 For the 2024 season, Dahlström signed with Mikkelin Palloilijat in second-tier Ykkösliiga.
 Despite the club being relegated, Dahlström was voted the team's best player after the season.

 On 14 November 2024, Dahlström signed with Veikkausliiga club Gnistan on a two-year deal.

 On 2 August 2025, he was loaned out to TPS.

 Personal life

 His older brother Sebastian is also a professional footballer.